Uptownship

 Uptownship is a 1989 studio album by South African trumpeter Hugh Masekela.
 It was recorded in New York City and Jersey City, and released via Novus Records label.
-This is his last album in exile before the end of apartheid.
+It was his last album in exile before the end of apartheid.

 Reception

-Richard S. Ginell of Allmusic noted: "The title of this New York City-recorded album suggests a combination of township jive and uptown Gotham soul and energy, but what we get is some of the former and little of the latter.
+Richard S. Ginell of AllMusic noted: "The title of this New York City-recorded album suggests a combination of township jive and uptown Gotham soul and energy, but what we get is some of the former and little of the latter.
 Here, Masekela alternates South African-inflected pop/jazz with lugubrious covers of a couple of U.S. soul tunes ... and a Bob Marley anthem, 'No Woman, No Cry.'"